Context and Motivation

 try:

-# laspy.open() uses memory-mapped I/O for fast header access
+# laspy.open() uses memory-mapped I/O and reads only the header + VLRs.

 with laspy.open(filepath) as f: